miguel-isasmendi/recurring-test/README.md

 ![image](https://s3.dualstack.us-east-2.amazonaws.com/pythondotorg-assets/media/community/logos/python-logo-only.png)

-This script is a command-line implementation of a new recurring donation feature for GoFundMe.
+This script is a command-line implementation of a new recurring donation feature.
 We want donors to be able to specify a monthly recurring donation limit and make recurring donations of specified amounts to individual campaigns.
 This command-line interface accepts input from STDIN or from a file passed as an argument to the command-line tool